-The design team conducted a deep dive into the research-based educational practices that led to our desired student outcomes: completion of higher education, economic viability, and commitment to social change.
-The team originally envisioned opening Equity Lab in Lynn, MA.
+Phase 1: Deep Dive into Effective Education Research Practices (May 2012 to February 2014).
+Our team conducted a deep dive into the research-based educational practices that led to our desired student outcomes: completion of higher education, economic viability, and commitment to social change.
+The team originally envisioned opening Equity Lab as a public charter school in Lynn, MA.
 We completed a needs assessment of Lynn parents to learn about their educational priorities and aspirations for their children.
-Our school design was informed both by extensive educational research and the needs of Lynn families.Phase 2: March 2014 to January 2016.
+Our school design was informed both by extensive educational research and the needs of Lynn families.